Skip to main content

 As regards emotionally based school avoidance, learners are anxious about attending school, to the extent they may try to avoid going as a way to manage their anxiety.
 In such cases, schools may agree to modified attendance or a reduced timetable for learners as a short-term measure (although the aim would be to re-engage learners with provision).
 There is evidence that mental health issues are closely linked to risk of becoming NEET, and that there is also a relationship between homelessness and mental health issues.

-Reduced hours or part-time timetables, as part of a pastoral plan, can help learners re-integrate into a school after a long absence or be a means of preventing further absence.
-However, they have the overall effect of reducing time in school for learners, with a possible negative impact on their progress and well-being.
-This should generally be a short-term measure, with the intention of returning to full-time education as soon as feasible, and not used as a means of managing behavioural issues.
+Whilst part-time timetables, can help learners re-integrate into a school after a long absence or be a means of preventing greater absence, they have the overall effect of reducing time in school for learners and can have a negative impact on learner progress and wellbeing.
+In addition, part-time timetables can place pressures on families and have the potential to further pupil disengagement from education.

 School exclusions